Bergen - Kirkenes - Bergen

 Make yourself at home onboard the ship and enjoy the relaxed ambience, taking the opportunity to meet your fellow guests and astronomers.

-The city Ålesund, Norway during twilight blue hour.
+Ålesund, Norway during twilight hour

 A day for masterpieces